Dr Norman Bethune Collegiate Institute

 Dr. Norman Bethune Collegiate Institute (also known as Bethune, BCI, or Dr. Norman Bethune CI) is a high school in Toronto, Ontario, Canada.
 It is located in the Steeles neighbourhood of the former suburb of Scarborough.
 It was founded in 1979 and named after Norman Bethune, a Canadian doctor and communist who served under the Eighth Route Army.
 The school is attended by over 1000 students, most of whom speak a primary language other than English, the language of instruction.
-Bethune is also partners with the neighboring senior's homes: Mon Sheong and Tendercare, and with Beijing#15 High School in Beijing, People's Republic of China.
+Bethune is also partners with the neighbouring senior's homes: Mon Sheong and Tendercare, and with Beijing#15 High School in Beijing, People's Republic of China.

 School Information

 Students taking Modern Language classes are offered opportunities, including outings to French and Spanish movies, theatre productions and restaurants.
 Senior students may travel abroad to France and Spain.